Inception-framework/debugger/README.md

 --->

-# <a name="Problems"></a>Common problems
+# <a name="FAQ"></a>Frequently Asked Questions (FAQ)

-### <a name="ProblemsCharDevAccessRights"></a>FATAL: cannot open /dev/ttyUSB1: Permission denied
+### <a name="FAQ_CharDevAccessRights"></a>Terminal emulator: FATAL: cannot open /dev/ttyUSB1: Permission denied

 If, when launching your [terminal emulator](#GlossaryTerminalEmulator), you get this error message, it is probably because the [character device](#GlossaryFt2232hCharDev) that was created when the FT2232H chip was discovered was created with limited access rights:

     Host> ls -l /dev/ttyUSB1
     crw-rw---- 1 root dialout 188, 1 Apr 11 14:53 /dev/ttyUSB1

 Of course, you could work as root but this is never a good solution.
-A better one is to add yourself to the group owning the serial device (if, as in our example, the group has read/write permissions):
+A better one is to add yourself to the group owning the [character device](#GlossaryFt2232hCharDev) (if, as in our example, the group has read/write permissions):

     Host> sudo adduser mary dialout

 Another option is to add a udev rule to create the [character device](#GlossaryFt2232hCharDev) with read/write permissions for all users when a FT2232H chip is discovered.
-In the same udev rule we will also create a symbolic link with meaningful name on the newly created character device:
+In the same udev rule we will also create a symbolic link with meaningful name on the newly created [character device](#GlossaryFt2232hCharDev):

     Host# sub='SUBSYSTEMS=="usb"'
     Host# itf='ATTRS{interface}=="Digilent Adept USB Device"'